 The majority of studies covered in this review found an overall improvement in hair regrowth, thickness, and patient satisfaction following LLLT therapy.

-Due to the fact that red light therapy stimulates the body’s natural growth processes, the anecdotal evidence we’ve come across indicates that hair only grows back where it normally would if your overall health.
+Due to the fact that red light therapy stimulates the body’s natural growth processes, the anecdotal evidence we’ve come across indicates that hair only grows back where it normally would.

 Frequently Asked Questions About Red Light Therapy

 Here are some of the most commonly asked questions about red light therapy and LLLT.

 There seem to be very few risks associated with red light therapy.
 According to medicalnewstoday.com, “RLT is a completely natural process.
 It exposes the skin to levels of light that are not harmful — unlike UV light coming from the sun.